marxanweb/general/documentation/docs_admin.md

 - Click on Unregister in the right hand side

 #### marxan-server log
 If you need to diagnose problems in the marxan-server, you can view the marxan-server log which is shown when you start running marxan-server.
 For more information see [Starting/stopping marxan-server](#startingstopping-marxan-server).
-An example screen shot of the marxan-server log is shown below running on Windows.
+An example screen shot of the marxan-server log is shown below running on Unix.

 <img src='images/server_log4.png' title='marxan-server log'>